Error mitigation for universal gates on encoded qubits: Code switching construction for Kitaev's surface code

-We shall now specialize the code switching method to Kitaev's surface code~\cite{kitaev06} depicted on Figure~\ref{fig:Kitaev}.
+Above we described how to realize error-mitigated logical T-gates via code switching.
+In this appendix we present a detailed construction for Kitaev's surface code~\cite{kitaev06} depicted on Figure~\ref{fig:Kitaev}.
 A distance-$d$ code surface code is defined on a square lattice of linear size $2d-1$.
 Code qubits live at sites indicated by black circles on Figure~\ref{fig:Kitaev}.
 Let $\calS_1$ be the stabilizer group of the surface code generated by $X$ and $Z$ stabilizers located on red ($X$) and blue ($Z$) faces of the lattice, see Figure~\ref{fig:Kitaev}.
 We choose logical Pauli operators $\overline{X}$ and $\overline{Z}$ as products of single-qubit $X$ and $Z$ along the left ($X$) and the top ($Z$) boundary.

 Next let us define an asymmetric version of the surface code with a small distance for $Z$ errors.
 Its stabilizer group $\calS_2$ is obtained from $\calS_1$ by introducing some new $Z$ stabilizers and removing some $X$ stabilizers.
 This modification only affects stabilizers located near the top boundary, as shown on Figure~\ref{fig:Kitaev}.
 To describe this formally, let $d=2t+1$ be the code distance.
 Label code qubits located at the top boundary by integers $1,2,\ldots,d$ in the order from the left to the right such that $\overline{Z}=Z_1Z_2\cdots Z_d$.
 Define Pauli operators